-5.2.1 The objective of this STP is:
+5.2.1 The objective of this RTP is:

-To encourage the use of sustainable transport by all staff, pupils and visitors to the school.
+To encourage the use of sustainable transport and realise the benefits of walking and cycling to and from the proposed development.

-- 5.2.2 To support the realisation of this overarching objective, the following sub-objectives have been set out: - Increase awareness of the STP and its constituent measures; - Encourage greater use of sustainable transport modes, particularly cycling and walking; - Influence the travel behaviour of students and staff to the development; and - Improve the health of students and staff and minimise the development impacts on the surrounding environment, particularly when the site is located adjacent to the river. - 5.2.3 Details on how the STP will deliver these objectives are provided in Chapter Six.
+- 5.2.2 To support the realisation of this overarching objective, the following sub-objectives have been set out: - Increase awareness of the RTP and its constituent measures; - Encourage greater use of sustainable transport modes, particularly cycling and walking; - Reduce the need to travel overall / and / or in peak times through promoting smarter sustainable travel methods; - Influence the travel behaviour of residents of the development; and - Influence the travel behaviour of visitors to the residential units - Improve the health of residents and minimise the development impacts on the surrounding environment. - 5.2.3 Details on how the RTP will deliver these objectives are provided in Chapter Six.